Skip to Content

 • The Coastal Route – 11,5 km/7,1 mi, walking along the coast 7 km/4,3 mi

 Both routes follow the same trail along the coast for most of the stage.
 The only part where the Coastal and Litoral Routes split is between Vila do Conde and Povoa de Varzim.
-The Coastal Route goes inland for 4,5 km; the Litoral Way goes along the coast from Vila do Conde.
+The Coastal Route goes inland for 4,5 km; the Litoral Way goes along the river and then back to the coast.

 After crossing the bridge in Vila do Conde the Coastal Route goes inland.

-A map with the Litoral and Coastal routes of the Camino from Vila do Conde to Agucadora
+A route map with two trails along the coast from Vila do Conde to Aguçadoura, Portugal

+The first 7 km/4,3 mi of the stage are the same on both routes.
+Then the routes split.
+The Coastal Route goes inland through the forest and towns.
 The Litoral Way continues along the coast following Avenida Do Mar/Av. da Colonia in Apulia till Rua Cap.Jorge Larcher in Fão.
 There you have to turn inland to cross the bridge.
-The Litoral Way is 1,5 km longer than the Coastal Route but the coastal scenery is worth it.

 A map with the Litoral Way and Coastal Route from Aguçadora to Marinhas